TjeerdFokkens/SHARP-ABox-Consistency/README.md

-# ABox-Consistency
+# SHARP: ABox-Consistency
-This model has the purpose of simulating the reasoning process that a human user might perform in deciding whether a given ABox (in the description logic 𝒜ℒℰ) is consistent.
+SHARP simulates the reasoning process that a human user might perform in deciding whether a given ABox (in the description logic 𝒜ℒℰ) is consistent.
 The simulation results can then be used to estimate the cognitively adequate complexity of this task.
-For more information, please refer to the short paper:
+Below follows a short explanation; for in-depth information, please refer to the short paper:

 J.T.
 Fokkens and F. Engström, 'Cognitively adequate complexity of reasoning in a description logic: extended abstract', https://ceur-ws.org/Vol-3548/paper6.pdf